phanrahan/magmathon/README.md

 # Session Overviews

 ## Setup and Installation
-All attendees will receive a Lattice ice stick to program and will have access to a basic lab equipment including breadboards, wiring material and logic analyzers.
+All attendees will receive a Lattice IceStick to program and will have access to a basic lab equipment, including breadboards, switches, LEDs, jumpers, logic analyzers.
 Please get in touch with us early if you’d like to get any additional hardware (sensors, buttons, etc…) for your project and we can assist you.
-This session will be devoted to getting magma and other supporting software setup so you can program the Lattice ice stick.
+This session will be devoted to getting magma and other supporting software setup so you can program the Lattice IceStick.

 ## Magma Ecosystem Overview
 This session will present a high-level overview of the Magma ecosystem: a set